Tom Goss (musician): 2014 Contributions to the soundtrack Out to Kill, "Illuminate the Dark"

-2015 - 2016 Los Angeles, Breakout Videos & What Doesn't Break
+2015 – 2016 Los Angeles, Breakout Videos and What Doesn't Break

 In 2015, Goss moved to Los Angeles and began focusing more of his energy on producing new, dynamic and groundbreaking music videos.
 Crowdfunded with the help of Kickstarter, Goss produced and released Breath and Sound and Son of a Preacher Man.
 Both videos received critical acclaim.
 New Now Next called Breath and Sound 'Dazzling,' while The Daily Beast called Son of a Preacher Man "Moving and Beautifully Composed," and The Huffington Post called it "A powerful, somber take on a Dusti Springfield classic."

 In August 2016 Goss released his 7th studio album What Doesn't Break.
 Produced by Marr Zimm, the album was recorded in Los Angeles and between cities while Zimm was on tour with Ringling Bros. and Barnum & Bailey Circus.

 Edgemedianetwork.com spoke highly of the album: "The ten tracks on Tom Goss' new album "What Doesn't Break" have a richer and more complex sound, while still being recognizably Goss in style—though in some cases, the new songs take darker lyrical turns, coupled with equally dark (though compelling) musical ideas.
 Working with producer Marr Zimm, Goss has crafted a collection that's consistently mature and refined, both musically and conceptually."

-2017 - 2018
+2017 – 2018

 In 2017, Goss released a series of popular songs: More Than Temporary, All My Life, Click an interactive piece, and Gay Christmas.
 Goss also did an EP (extended play) recording with the band "Suitable Victims" called "Broken Pieces" and another under the moniker of 'The Alliance' called "There For You".

 In 2018, Goss performed a duet with Matthew Olshefski "The Shirtless Violinist" of Ed Sheeran's song "Perfect".